March 3, 2020 General Obligation Bond Election

-In 2019, on the recommendation of a Facilities Advisory Committee of community members, school board representatives, and district faculty, the Alburnett School Board called a special election to ask Alburnett district residents to vote on a measure that would allow the district to take on a general obligation bond to pay for facility improvements.
+In 2019, on the recommendation of a Facilities Advisory Committee — made up of community members, school board representatives, and district faculty — the Alburnett School Board called a special election to ask Alburnett district residents to vote on a measure that would allow the district to take on a general obligation bond to pay for facility improvements.
 In June, the proposed measure narrowly failed to secure enough yes votes to meet the 60% majority required by state law.

 - Improvements to safety, security, and function